leoseg/Display-PredictIt-Data-Webpage/README.md

 ## Data displayed

 I took 5 different bets from predictit and labeled their contract outcomes by a liberal or conservative political direction.
+For example the contract
-For example Victor Orban reelected is labeled as conservative.
+Victor Orban reelected for president in hungaria is labeled as conservative.

 There are two plots, in both plots the data is grouped by their sum of tradeprice and their timestamps.